 And remember, some communities have codes regarding tree removal.
-Soil stability may also be a factor, depending on the size of pool you’re considering.
+Soil stability may also be a factor, depending on the size of the pool you’re considering.
 “If the soil is very soft and sandy, you may need to amend it before putting in the pool,” he says.

-We’re just being thorough here, but: The installation of a pool — even an above-ground one — may affect your homeowners insurance.
+We’re just being thorough here, but the installation of a pool — even an above-ground one — may affect your homeowner’s insurance.
 Check with your carrier about coverage, restrictions and rates.
-“In general, house guests are covered for injuries that may occur while using the pool, but the pool itself is not covered by any damage that might occur,” DiClerico says.
-“Many providers will require you to put up a protective fence or child-proof gate before they’ll even consider coverage.”
+“In general, houseguests are covered for injuries that may occur while using the pool, but the pool itself is not covered by any damage that might occur,” DiClerico says.
+“Many providers will require you to put up a protective fence or childproof gate before they’ll even consider coverage.”

-The cost of a pool
+The cost of an above-ground pool

 For an above-ground pool, the lower end, budget-wise — up to about $1,000 — will limit your size and shape.
 “For $1,000, you’re not going to get more than a basic 12-foot round with zero add-ons or accessories,” DiClerico says.
 “As you go up in price, pools get larger and more diverse in shape, including rectangular, oval and hexagonal.”
-The largest, higher-end above-ground options, measuring in the neighborhood of 20 by 40 feet, will ring up at around $4,500.
+The largest, higher-end above-ground options, measuring in the neighborhood of 20 feet by 40 feet, will ring up at around $4,500.

 And just how much do you need to spend?
 Think about how you want to use the pool, DiClerico recommends.
 “If you just want a personal place to relax and cool down, a basic round will do,” he says.
 “If you want it for entertaining or for the kids to play in, you’ll need a larger pool with a surrounding deck for lounging and additional safety features, including a fence and removable ladder to keep unattended children from accessing the pool.”

-As you’re figuring your budget, factor in some of the add-ons — pool kits, liner, sides, edging, pump and ladder — that may bump up the total price.
+As you’re figuring out your budget, factor in some of the add-ons — pool kits, liner, sides, edging, pump and ladder — that may bump up the total price.